bevyengine/bevy/examples/README.md

 [Extra asset source](../examples/asset/extra_source.rs) | Load an asset from a non-standard asset source [Hot Reloading of Assets](../examples/asset/hot_asset_reloading.rs) | Demonstrates automatic reloading of assets when modified on disk
 [Mult-asset synchronization](../examples/asset/multi_asset_sync.rs) | Demonstrates how to wait for multiple assets to be loaded.
-[Reflect-deserialized asset](../examples/asset/reflect_deserialized_asset.rs) | Loading an asset via reflection which refers to other assets or a type-erased value
 [Repeated texture configuration](../examples/asset/repeated_texture.rs) | How to configure the texture to repeat instead of the default clamp to edges

 ## Async Tasks